 However, not all aged-shelf corporations are created equal.
 Promises of corporate credit lines can also come with future liability attached.
 If the vendor defaulted on paying state fees at any point during the aging process, it will show on public record — even if these fees are brought current before the transfer.

-While aged shelf corporations are readily available for purchase online, it is absolutely crucial to know what to look for in a vendor, and what to avoid when buying an aged corporation.
+While aged shelf corporations are readily available for purchase online, it is crucial to know what to look for in a vendor, and what to avoid when buying an aged corporation.
 Follow the following guidelines to learn how to buy an aged shelf corporation.

 To ensure the aged shelf corporation is truly clean and will immediately serve a client’s needs, seek these critical capabilities in a vendor:

-● Keeps a diverse inventory of aged shelf corporations & provides guidance in choosing the best fit for a client’s individual needs
+● Keeps a diverse inventory of aged shelf corporations & guides in choosing the best fit for a client’s individual needs

 ● Readily reachable for direct questions and rapid turnaround

 ● Guarantees in writing that the aged shelf corporation has never been used and is clean

 ● All paperwork for Certificates of Good Standing and Certified Articles of Incorporation from the state is organized and ready for transfer